telerik/maui-docs/controls/datagrid/datatable-support.md

 > For a sample implementation of the DataGrid commands in a DataTable, see the `DataGrid/DataTable` folder of the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}).

-## Binding when Using a CellContentTemplate
+## Binding When Using a Cell Content Template

-If you have a scenario with a custom template inside the built-in columns&mdash;`CellContentTemplate` and want to bind the property from the business model to an UI elemetn inside the template, you have to use indexer syntax.
-Review the [Specifying the Binding for a CellContentTemplate in Telerik .NET MAUI DataGrid with DataTable]({%slug specifying-binding-cellcontenttemplate-datatable%}) artivcle for more details how to achieve this sceanrio.
+When you use a `CellContentTemplate` in the built-in columns and you need to bind a property from the business model to a UI element inside the template, you must use indexer syntax.
+Review the [Specifying the Binding for a `CellContentTemplate` in Telerik .NET MAUI DataGrid with DataTable]({%slug specifying-binding-cellcontenttemplate-datatable%}) article for more details on how to achieve this.

 ## Additional Resources